mayel/bonfire-app/docs/building/routing.md

 To add a new routes to the Router, you need to add include it to the main Router.

-You need to clone and enable `bonfire_spark` locally.

 > #### Info {: .info}
 >
-> You need a workaround to be able to enable bonfire_spark locally.
-We have an open issue about it.
-You need to clone or rename the extesion from bonfire_spark to bonfire in your extensions folder and subsequentally rename it as bonfire in your deps.flavour.path file.
+> At the moment, you need a workaround to be able to enable the `bonfire` dependency locally: clone it in your `./extensions` folder and then add it to your` deps.flavour.path` file.

-Once you have bonfire_spark enabled locally, include your new extension router with `use_if_enabled(Project.ExtensionName.Web.Routes)` in the [Bonfire.Web.Router.Routes](https://github.com/bonfire-networks/bonfire_spark/blob/main/lib/web/router.ex) file.
+Once you have the `bonfire` dep enabled locally, include your new extension router with `use_if_enabled(Project.ExtensionName.Web.Routes)` in the [Bonfire.Web.Router.Routes](https://github.com/bonfire-networks/bonfire/blob/main/lib/web/router.ex) file.